 At the Board of Directors meeting held on July 18, 2019, the Nomination and Compensation Committee was established as a voluntary advisory body to the Board of Directors.
-In order to ensure the independence and objectivity of the procedures concerning the nomination and compensation of directors and to further enhance corporate governance, the chairman of this committee is the independent outside director (Michio Sasaoka), and members consist of 4 people in total- 2 internal directors (Patrick C. Reid, President & CEO and Kiyofumi Kaneshiro, CFO) and 2 independent outside directors (Michio Sasaoka, Independent Outside Director and Toshio Nagae, Independent Outside Director).
+In order to ensure the independence and objectivity of the procedures concerning the nomination and compensation of directors and to further enhance corporate governance, the chairman of this committee is the independent outside director (Michio Sasaoka), and members consist of 5 people in total- 2 internal directors (Patrick C. Reid, President & CEO and Kiyofumi Kaneshiro, CFO) and 3 independent outside director and Yukinoro Hanafusa, Independent Outside Director (Appointed in December 2023)).
 The committee was held 4 times in total in the fiscal year ended December 31, 2022.